KhalilZouhir/Research_Project_Management_Java_Desktop_App/README.md

 ## Installation
 * Set up the Database
-Import the provided database file into phpMyAdmin.
+Import the provided database file into phpMyAdmin.(go to Database folder u gonna find all the instructions)

 * Build the Project
 Use your Java IDE to build the project.